Elevation Certificate: FEMA Flood Zones, Insurance & How to Get One

 Section C — Building Elevation Information

-The most important section for insurance rating.
-The surveyor records measured elevations including: the top of the bottom floor (C2a), the top of the next higher floor (C2b), the bottom of the lowest horizontal structural member (C2c), the attached garage floor (C2d), the lowest elevation of machinery/equipment (C2e), and the Lowest Adjacent Grade (C2f/C2g).
-The difference between your lowest floor elevation and the BFE from Section B determines your premium.
+The surveyed heart of the document, and the only section that requires a licensed surveyor.
+The surveyor records measured elevations including: the top of the bottom floor (C2a), the top of the next higher floor (C2b), the bottom of the lowest horizontal structural member (C2c), the attached garage slab (C2d), the lowest elevation of machinery and equipment servicing the building (C2e), the Lowest Adjacent Grade (C2f), the Highest Adjacent Grade (C2g), and the finished grade at the lowest attached deck or stairs (C2h).
+Compared against the BFE in Section B, these elevations are what a community uses to confirm floodplain compliance — and they can also be used to establish the building's first floor height for insurance.

 Section D — Surveyor Certification